WCW Main Event: PPV pre-shows

 In the mid-1990s, WCW Main Event would be used as a live pre-show that aired before most WCW pay-per-view events.
 These special episodes would be used not only to promote the pay-per-view, but also to have special matches - which at any other time would be considered dark matches - prior to the pay-per-view.
 The last WCW Main Event episode to serve as a PPV pre-show aired July 7, 1996, leading up to Bash at the Beach.

 One episode of WCW Main Event originated live in an outdoor environment: the episode prior to the 1995 Bash at the Beach.

 Later years and the end

 Starting August 24, 1996, the show moved from its established Sunday evening time slot to Saturday mornings.
 Starting around 1997, WCW Main Event was re-tooled as a recap show with some "exclusive" matches.
-On January 3, 1998, the show was cancelled.
+On January 3, 1998, the show was cancelled and was replaced by WCW Thunder which was launched 5 days later.